-At the same time, the Board believes that strong, independent Board leadership is a critical aspect of effective corporate governance.
-Accordingly, to provide independent leadership, the Board has established the position of Lead Director.
-The Lead Director is an independent director elected annually by the Board.
-John Beckert currently serves as the Lead Director.
-The Lead Director's responsibilities and authority include:
+The Board believes that strong, independent Board leadership is a critical aspect of effective corporate governance.
+Accordingly, to provide independent leadership, the Board has established the position of Chairman.
+The Chairman is an independent director elected annually by the Board.
+John A. Beckert serves as the Chairman.
+The Chairman's responsibilities and authority include:

-- presiding at meetings of the Board at which the chairman and CEO is not present, including executive sessions of the independent directors; - having the authority to call executive sessions of the independent directors; - serving as a liaison between the chairman and CEO and the independent directors;

-- advising on the flow of information sent to the Board, and reviewing the agenda, materials and schedule for Board meetings; and - being available for consultation and communication with major shareholders, as appropriate.
+- presiding at meetings of the Board at which the CEO is not present, including executive sessions of the independent directors; - having the authority to call executive sessions of the independent directors; - serving as a liaison between the CEO, on the one hand, and the independent directors, on the other hand; - advising on the flow of information sent to the Board, and reviewing the agenda, materials and schedule for Board meetings; and - being available for consultation and communication with major shareholders, as appropriate.